maharmstone/btrfs/README.md

 Thecus uses Linux's MD raid for its block devices.
 You will need to install [WinMD](https://github.com/maharmstone/winmd) as well.

+* The drive doesn't show up

+On very old versions of Windows (XP, Server 2003?), Windows ignores Linux partitions entirely.
+If this is the case for you, try running `fdisk` on Linux and changing your partition type from 83 to 7.

 Changelog
 ---------

+v1.5 (2019-11-10):
+* More fixes for booting from Btrfs
+* Added virtual $Root directory (see "NoRootDir" below)
+* Added support for Windows XP
+* Added support for renaming alternative data streams
+* Added oplock support
+* Fixed potential deadlock on boot
+* Fixed possible crash on shutdown
+* Fixed a bunch of memory leaks
+* Many other miscellaneous bug fixes

 v1.4 (2019-08-31):
 * Added fragmentation percentage to property sheet